akeneo/onboarder-helpcenter/content/md/supplier-onboarder/manage-products/update-products.md

 ![Attributes panel highlight](../img/SUPPLIER-pef-attributes.png)

 The attribute panel displays all the attributes you can enrich in the Onboarder.
 This list is defined by the retailer.
+On the right column you can see a comment on an attribute if there is one.

 ### Completeness
 All the attributes marked with the yellow bullet point are required for the retailer.